SuperDARN/pydarn/docs/dev/issues.md

 1. Ask about the issue's status in the conversation
 2. Email the user who opened the issue
-3. Request that we discuss the issue in the next DAWG meeting (add label *telecon*), or place it in a project to be re-opened later
+3. Request that we discuss the issue in the next DVWG meeting (add label *telecon*), or place it in a project to be re-opened later
 * Label the issue **stale** until progress can be made on it again
 * Request to close the issue if none of the above steps elicit any information to keep it open
-* DAWG chairs can close **stale** issues
+* DVWG chairs can close **stale** issues

 ## Assignees